Umorka-elizabeth/Lita-Project-2/README.md

 After cleaning the data in excel, pivot table was used for the analysis and then the cleaned data was exported to Structured Query Language for futher analysis and finaly to PowerBi for the creation of interactive dashboard.
 The following activities were carried out;
 * Data Filtering and Segmentation: Filtering was done on Excel and pivot tables allows for segmentation by subscription type, most popular susbscriptiontype, average duration, cancellation and renewals which produces a great insight into the data.
 SQL's GROUP, WHERE and ORDER BY clauses filtered and grouped by product, region, monthly etc also revealed targeted insight while PowerBI segmented insights of Excel and SQL into an interesting report.
 * Descriptive Analysis: Metrics calculation was done on Excel for the average subscription duration which reported a period of 12 months which is one year and the most popular subscription type is Basic.
 SQL queries were written for a futher insight into the subscription pattern and trends and PowerBI was used for visualisation dashboard.
-* Dashboard Creation: Pivot table on Excel was used for the summarisation of the dataset and PowerBi dashboard visualizes the data using components like barchat, piechart, donought, table, area chart, tables, cards and slicer.
+* Dashboard Creation: Pivot table on Excel was used for the summarisation of the dataset and PowerBi dashboard visualizes the data using components like barchat, piechart, donut chart, table, area chart, tables, cards and slicer.

  ### Data Analysis on Structured Query Lanquage
  ---